 Bus drivers are required to secure a Commercial Driver’s License before operating a bus.
 The required endorsement and certifications will depend on the bus’s weight, type, and number of passengers it carries.

-A lawyer could help you determine the type of bus involved in the accident to understand which laws apply.
-Contact Boohoff Law today to get started.
+A Seattle bus accident lawyer could help you determine the type of bus involved in the accident to understand which laws apply.
+Contact the Seattle bus accident lawyers at Boohoff Law today to get started.

 If a party acted negligently or intentionally, they are likely responsible for any injuries resulting from their actions.
 Many potential negligent actors contribute to a bus accident, and you need to work with your lawyer to assess the unique facts of your case to determine liability.